jgromes/LoRaLib/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+**IMPORTANT: Check the wiki**
+Before submitting new issue, please check the [Wiki](https://github.com/jgromes/LoRaLib/wiki).
+You might find a solution to your issue there.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]